-⚡ Latest: Skill level raised to RQF 6 and English to B2 for new applications from 8 January 2026.
+⚡ Latest: Skill level raised to RQF 6 from 22 July 2025; English requirement raised to B2 for new applications from 8 January 2026.
 Full details →

 Eligibility for the UK Skilled Worker Visa

 Understand the points requirements, salary thresholds and qualifications you need before you apply.
-Updated to reflect the January 2026 changes.
+Updated to reflect the July 2025 skill-level change and the January 2026 English-language change.

 ⚠️

-The minimum skill level is now RQF 6 (graduate level) and English proficiency must be B2.
-These requirements apply to all new applications made on or after 8 January 2026.
+The minimum skill level has been RQF 6 (graduate level) for new applications since 22 July 2025.
+English proficiency must be B2 for new applications made on or after 8 January 2026 (previously B1).

 The 70-Point Requirement